Developing Fundamental Diagrams for Urban Air Mobility Traffic Based on Physical Experiments: Theoretical framework

 \subsection{General traffic information and traffic generation}

-This study considers UAM operations in a 3D unstructured airspace.
 Considering a given set of $I$ drones, denoted as $\mathcal{I}=\{1,2,...,I\}$, each drone performs a continuous sequence of flights that simulate real-world tasks, including package delivery, infrastructure inspection, and passenger transport.
 Each flight has a defined origin and destination (OD).
-To simplify the analysis and remove spatial boundary, drone movement is modeled on the surface of a spherical 3D space, denoted as $\mathcal{A}$.
-As shown in Figure~\ref{fig:framework}(a), we assume that all OD points are located on the sphere with a uniform horizontal altitude.
-The reason for this assumption is that, in both the literature and real-world applications, urban airspace is commonly divided into multiple identical layers, and drones typically operate within a single layer.
+To simplify the analysis and mitigate the boundary effects, drone movement is modeled on the surface of a spherical 3D space, denoted as $\mathcal{A}$.
+As shown in Figure~\ref{fig:framework}(a), we assume that all OD points are located on the surface, which implies that all trips are performed at the same altitude.
+This assumption is consistent with both prior literature and practical implementations, where urban airspace is commonly divided into multiple layers at different altitudes and drones typically operate within one of the designated layers.
 For example, recent airspace management reforms in China propose dividing urban low-altitude airspace into layers with 15-meter vertical intervals, allowing drones to operate within separate horizontal planes \citep{cctv2024uam}.
 A similar urban airspace structure based on vertical layers is also discussed in \cite{haddad2021traffic}.